littlegtplr/Hackintosh-Clover-folder-for-Coffee-Lake-builds/README.md

 ### macOS updated to 10.15 Catalina
 - drivers and kexts are updated to the latest
 - An EC device SSDT (SSDT-EC-USBX.aml) was added to EFI/OC/ACPI.
 Whether you need this, just use [USBMap](https://github.com/corpnewt/USBMap) to check whether your USB power setting is in place.
 If so then no further action is needed.
-- The macOS update was done by using System Preference, rebooted once into the installer, then the next reboot is to Catalina.
+- The macOS update was done by using System Preferences, rebooted once into the installer, then the next reboot is to Catalina.
 No issues encountered.

 ## 29 July 2019 Update:
 - macOS updated to 10.14.6